 The women who inspire our favourite female artists

-In case you missed them, or you just want to know who has inspired some of our favourite artists, we've pulled together a selection of the tributes - and the accompanying music - below.
+We've pulled together a selection of the tributes - and the accompanying music - below.

 Julia Jacklin on Fiona Apple